 Published June 24th, 2015

-The company has a 3%+ dividend yield, solid 7% to 9% constant currency earnings-per-share growth expectations, and a strong competitive advantage.
+The company has a 3%+ dividend yield, solid 7% to 9% constant currency earnings-per-share growth expectations, a strong competitive advantage, and a long history of success.

 When investors think of Coca-Cola, they often think only of the company’s ubiquitous sodas.
 Today, Coca-Cola is so much more than a soda business.